 Kamala Das mainly dealt with the sense of alienation, nostalgia for the past and unfulfilled love as the themes of her poems.
-She wrote on a diverse range of topics; she wrote chiefly of love, its betrayal, and the consequent anguish.
+She wrote on a diverse range of topics; she

+Indian Writing in English and in English Translation I & II MAEL-603/608 wrote chiefly of love, its betrayal, and the consequent anguish.
 Das abandoned the certainties offered by an archaic, and somewhat sterile, aestheticism for an independence of mind and body at a time when Indian poets were still governed by "19th-century diction, sentiments.

-11.4.
+2.4.
 "FREAKS"

-He talks, turning a sun-stained Cheek to me, his mouth, a dark Cavern, where stalactites of Uneven teeth gleam, his right Hand on my knee, while our minds Are willed to race towards love; But, they only wander, tripping Idly over puddles of Desire.Can this man with Nimble finger-tips unleash Nothing more alive than the Skin's lazy hungers?
+He talks, turning a sun-stained Cheek to me, his mouth, a dark Cavern, where stalactites of Uneven teeth gleam, his right Hand on my knee, while our minds Are willed to race towards love; But, they only wander, tripping Idly over puddles of Desire....
+Can this man with Nimble finger-tips unleash Nothing more alive than the Skin's lazy hungers?
 Who can Help us who have lived so long And have failed in love?
-The heart, An empty cistern, waiting Through long hours, fills itself With coiling snakes of silence.....
+The heart.
+An empty cistern, waiting Through long hours, fills itself With coiling snakes of silence.....
 I am a freak.
 It's only To save my face, I flaunt, at Times, a grand, flamboyant lust.

-11.4.1.
+2.4.1.
 Introduction

-This poem is a part of the first collection by Kamala Das Summer In Calcuttapublished in 1965.
+This poem is a part of the first collection by Kamala Das Summer In Calcutta published in 1965.
 "Freak" is a person, animal, or plant that is abnormal or deformed and different from others.
 In this poem, the persona of the poetess, and her husband are termed as "Freaks" because they don't follow the rules and norms generally followed by ordinary people.
 While reading this poem, you will find the autobiographical note in this poem.
 In this poem Kamala Das has dealt with the feelings of a woman, who is not emotionally attached to her husband, but bound only in a relation called 'marriage'.

-11.4.2.
+2.4.2.
 Summary of the Poem